cozygene/glint/README.md

 ### Authors

 This software was developed by Reut Yedidim and Elior Rahmani.
 Code contributions were made by Omer Weissbrod and Dan coster.
-For any question and for reporting bugs or suggesting new features please send an email to Elior Rahmani at: elior.rahmani@gmail.com